 A startup can go under for a variety of reasons.
 While founders can stand around and point fingers at each other, attribute it to forces outside of their control, or just blame bad luck.
-The reality is that startup failure is often like the Titanic and the iceberg.
-The factors that lead to catasrophe are often refused to be acknowledged until the ship is already sinking.
+The reality is that startup failure is from a refusal to acknowledge problems until the ship is already sinking.

 The reality of the situation is you are more likely to fail than you are to succeed.
 If you’re defining startup failure as the inability to deliver on the projected return of investment, then 95% of startups are failures.